These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 Wisconsin

-Gov. Tony Evers issued a “Safer at Home” order Tuesday that prohibits all nonessential travel.
-The order goes into effect Wednesday at 8 a.m. and remains in effect until April 24 or until a superseding order is issued.
+Gov. Tony Evers issued a “Safer at Home” order that prohibits all nonessential travel.
+The order went into effect March 25 and remains until April 24 or until a superseding order is issued.

 The order allows Wisconsin residents to leave the house for essential tasks such as visiting the doctor, caring for family members in another household or getting groceries, but people should stay at home as much as possible.